 - Advocating for Denton to receive state and federal grant funding for critical services

-The goal City's legislative activities is to produce for positive outcomes for the Denton community.
-When in session, numerous proposals in the Texas Legislature have the potential to seriously impact the ability of the City to carry out its overall mission.
-By taking a proactive role in monitoring and engaging the Texas Legislature on proposed legislation, the City is working to ensure that policy makers understand these impacts.
-The City of Denton is ready and willing to work with our state government towards legislation that benefits our community.
+The City's legislative activities aim to produce positive outcomes for the Denton community.
+When in session, numerous proposals in the Legislature have the potential to seriously impact the ability of the City to carry out its overall mission.
+By taking a proactive role in monitoring and engaging state and federal agencies on proposed legislation, the City is working to ensure that policymakers understand these impacts.
+The City of Denton is ready and willing to work with our state and federal government toward legislation that benefits our community.

 Intergovernmental Relations Team

 The City's legislative activities are led by Council, who provide policy direction to the organization.
 While the City has no full-time staff member, a team of employees coordinate the City's intergovernmental relations activities along with intergovernmental relations consultants

 As opposed to utilizing a full-time legislative team in Austin, TX, or Washington, DC, the City of Denton enlists the assistance of knowledgeable advocacy professionals who have expertise in the federal and state legislative process and agency operations.
 These consultants work on behalf of the City to provide important information and directly advocate for our communities needs and priorities.

 Capital Edge, LLC has represented the City of Denton at the federal level since 1997.
 Based in Washington, DC, Capital Edge assists the City in:

 - Securing grant funding for, among other services, community development and housing funding

 - Advocating for direct transportation grant funding to local governments to fund needed mobility projects

 - Advocating for local stimulus funding for City services and utility bill assistance